Palace of the Kings of Navarre of Olite: Torre de los cuatro vientos o de las Tres Grandes Finestras

 (The Four Winds's tower or the Big Three Finestras's tower) So named because of its square structure looming three balconies, each facing a cardinal point.
-From these balconies kings could watch the shows that were held at the foot of the castle.
-Adjoining the tower has a small tower with a square base and higher.
+From these balconies the kings could watch the shows that were held at the foot of the castle.
+Adjoining the tower is a small tower with a square base and higher.
 Both towers located very close to each other, are in the most remote area of the castle, on its south side.
-In this place could find other garden as Jardín del Cenador that today has disappeared and according news had a small fountain.
+In this place could be found another garden, the Jardín del Cenador, that today has disappeared.

 Torre del Aljibe

 (Cistern's tower) The sole purpose of this tower was to store water from the nearby Cidacos river was brought to supply the palace.
 Hollow on the inside, from here water to the palace and the royal gardens was provided.
 The distribution was carried through lead pipes that were embedded in the palace's walls.
 Water gardens was made by copper buckets.
 This complex irrigation system was conducted by Juan D'Espernou.
-At the foot of this tower was a deep moat (the liony), so named because it was the place where were the dangerous beasts that had the king.
+At the foot of this tower was a deep moat (the liony), so named because it was the place where the King kept his dangerous beasts.